line/centraldogma/site/src/sphinx/setup-configuration.rst

   - the replication configuration.
   - ``method`` (string)

     - the replication method. ``NONE`` indicates 'standalone mode' without replication.
-ZooKeeper-based multi-master replication will be explained later in this page.
+See :ref:`replication` to learn how to configure ZooKeeper-based multi-master replication.

 - ``securityEnabled`` (boolean)